BraeBaumgartner/GameOfLifeKata/README.md

 ```
 The program will output the results of running the test file to the terminal

-## Building from Source
+## Running from Source

 Jar files for both the test cases and main program are included in this repository, so building them from source should not be required.
-However, instructions for building these executables from source are still included below.
+However, instructions for running this project from source are still included below.

 Both .jar files were built in the Eclipse IDE, which can be downloaded from https://www.eclipse.org/.